AndiZ23/search-assistance-logs/README.md

 # search-assistance-logs
-A search interface (implemented with Bing Search API) for a User Research on two different of search assistance tools.
+A search interface (implemented with Bing Search API) for a User Research on two different kinds of search assistance tools.
 ###### There were 8 participants in the User Research; 4 tasks during each study session.

 ### Functionalities: